Gene Siskel: Legacy

+In June 2000, the Film Center was renamed The Gene Siskel Film Center in his honor.

 Following Siskel's death in 1999, Ebert wrote:

 Gene was a lifelong friend, and our professional competition only strengthened that bond.
-I can't even imagine what will it be like without him. ...As a critic, Siskel was passionate and exacting.
+I can't even imagine what it will be like without him. ...As a critic, Siskel was passionate and exacting.
 I think it was important to Gene that this was the only serious film criticism on television.
 That made him proud.
 We had a lot of big fights.
 We were people who came together one day a week and, the other six days, we were competitors on two daily newspapers and two different television stations.
 So there was a lot of competition and a lot of disagreement.

 Ebert once said of his relationship with Siskel:

 Gene Siskel and I were like tuning forks.
 Strike one, and the other would pick up the same frequency.
 When we were in a group together, we were always intensely aware of one another.
 Sometimes this took the form of camaraderie, sometimes shared opinions, sometimes hostility.

 When both men appeared together on The Late Show Starring Joan Rivers, Joan Rivers conducted a "together and separately" interview with them, which at one point had each of them wear Walkman-style headphones, playing loud music, while the other commented on his partner.
 When asked what he thought was the biggest difference between himself and Ebert, Siskel unhesitatingly replied: "I'm a better reviewer than he is", but a few moments later, he said that anyone who read an Ebert review would read "an extremely well-written review".

 At the 1999 Academy Awards ceremony, after its in memoriam montage of deceased stars and film contributors (which did not include Siskel), host Whoopi Goldberg gave a brief impromptu tribute to Siskel:

 I want to take a moment to acknowledge someone we lost too recently to include in our film tribute.
 He wasn't a filmmaker, but he definitely was a member of our film community.
 Now he clobbered some of us with a great big stick and sometimes he touched us with a velvet glove.
 I'm talking about Gene Siskel.
 He was a critic but more importantly, he really loved movies, so, Gene, wherever you are, honey, here's to you.

 She included the iconic "thumbs-up" gesture; it received a great round of audience applause.

-In November 2025, the Chicago Cultural Center scheduled a series of events to mark the 50th anniversary of the "Siskel & Ebert" show.